Logo

 Heidi Alexander worked as a Parliamentary researcher for Lewisham MP Joan Ruddock from 1999 to 2005, and as campaigns manager for the charity Clothes Aid from 2005 to 2006.

-Heidi Alexander served as a Member of Lewisham London Borough Council for Evelyn ward from 2004 to 2010.
+Heidi Alexander served as a member of Lewisham London Borough Council for Evelyn from a by-election in 2004 until 2010.

 Heidi Alexander was Deputy Mayor of Lewisham and Cabinet Member for Regeneration from 2006 to 2010.